thegamecracks/ministatus/README.md

 #### DNS Lookups (Technical)

-When a domain name is specified, like `ia.420thdelta.net`, the bot will attempt to resolve any A record associated with that hostname to find an IPv4 address to query.
-If not present, the AAAA record is looked up for its IPv6 address instead.
+When a domain name is specified, like `ia.420thdelta.net`, the bot will attempt to resolve any `A` record associated with that hostname to find an IPv4 address to query.
+If not present, the `AAAA` record is looked up for its IPv6 address instead.
 If neither exist, the query is considered invalid and disabled, sending an audit alert with the reason `DNS name does not exist`.
 If either DNS record can be found, the query is sent to that defined address with the provided game / query port.

-For certain games, that being Arma 3 and Minecraft (Java Edition), you can also use a port of 0 to indicate that a DNS SRV lookup should be performed.
+For certain games, that being Arma 3, FiveM, and Minecraft (Java Edition), you can also use a port of 0 to indicate that an `SRV` record should be looked up instead.
+If the record exists, it will use its defined target hostname and port to query the server, performing the same `A` / `AAAA` record lookups on the target.
+The game port will also be omitted from displays, since members can connect using the hostname directly.
+If the query port is 0 and no `SRV` record exists, or the game type doesn't support `SRV` records, the query is invalidated.
-If the record exists, it will use its defined target and port.
-This allows the query port to be dictated by DNS records, and only the hostname will be shown in displays, which members can use to connect instead.
-SRV records are never looked up if an explicit game / query port is provided.
+`SRV` records are never used if an explicit game / query port is provided.

 ## Other CLI commands